exonum/exonum-doc/src/get-started/java-binding.md

 There are several installation options:

-- [Manual installation](#manual-installation) - available on Mac OS and Linux
+- [Manual installation](#manual-installation) - available for Mac OS and Linux
-- [Homebrew package](#homebrew-package) - available on Mac OS only, recommended for Mac users
+- [Homebrew package](#homebrew-package) - available for Mac OS only, recommended for Mac users
-- [Build from source](#build-from-source) - available on Mac OS and Linux
+- [Build from source](#build-from-source) - available for Mac OS and Linux

 ### Manual Installation

 You can download an archive containing the application and all the necessary dependencies on [the Releases page][github-releases] on GitHub.
-We suggest using `debug` version during development and `release` for deployment.
+We suggest using `debug` version during development and `release` version for deployment.

 - Download and unpack the archive from the [Releases page][github-releases] into some known location.
 To install the latest release to `~/bin`: